hunmac9/PySpinCamandShutter/README.txt

 # Setup Instructions for Windows

 1. **Install the Arduino IDE**
-   - Install the Arduino IDE and upload the code to each Arduino board.
+   - Install the Arduino IDE and upload the ServoControl.ino code to each Arduino board.

 2. **Install Visual Studio Code (VSCode)**
    - Download and install the latest version of Visual Studio Code from [Microsoft](https://code.visualstudio.com/).